Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Our parameter estimation method

 \subsection{Trajectory inference via anisotropic entropy-regularized optimal transport}

-To begin each iteration of APPEX, we need to infer trajectories, given the set of temporal marginals $\{p_i\}_{i=0}^{N-1}$, and a reference SDE, $p_{A^{(k-1), H^{k-1)}}} \in \mathcal{A}$.
-As previously discussed, this is equivalent to the Schr\"odinger Bridge problem \eqref{eq: entropy_min_to_reference_sde}, which may be solved via entropy-regularized optimal transport (EOT).
-Given two marginals $\mu, \nu$, the solution to the standard EOT problem of transporting probability measure $\mu$ to $\nu$ with entropic regularization $\epsilon > 0$ and cost $c(x,y) = \|y-x\|^2/2$ is
+To begin each iteration of APPEX, we infer trajectories given the set of temporal marginals $\{p_i\}_{i=0}^{N-1}$ and a reference SDE $p_{A^{(k-1), H^{k-1)}}} \in \mathcal{A}$, by solving an associated Schr\"odinger Bridge problem.
+Under certain conditions, the SB problem \eqref{eq: schrodinger_bridge} can be solved using the variational entropic optimal transport (EOT) formulation